Isac-E-Perez/Variance-in-Weather/README.md

 ### Note:

-I could not find the dataset that I used for this code, therefore to prove I understand how to analyze similar datasets I did another project called Variance in Weather in London, England Project that I will expand on more.
+I could not find the dataset that I used for this code, therefore to prove I understand how to analyze similar datasets with another project called Variance in Weather in London, England Project that I will expand on more.

 # Variance in Weather in London, England Project
 ### About: